 What this article covers:

 You can use Unito to share Jira issues from one project to another and keep their comments, due dates, assignee, attachments, and custom fields synced.
-Keep team members in their own Jira projects and import or export only a selected portion of Jira issues with Unito's powerful sync filters.
+Keep team members in their own Jira projects and import or export only a selected portion of Jira issues with Unito's powerful rules.

 What is synced?

 See a field you'd like to sync that’s not listed?
 Contact us!
 We may already support it through a manual configuration.

 Is there a feature you would really like?
 Contact us!
 We prioritize based on user requests.

 Here are all the available options for Jira:

 Unito will sync all issues by default but you can customize your workflow by syncing just some of them (complete guide).

 You can filter which type of issues you want to be synced to Jira (complete guide).

 You can choose to sync only from one Jira project to the other.
 Here is how it works.